Sylius/Sylius/bundles/SyliusSettingsBundle/in_services.rst

 Using the settings in services
 ==============================

 You can also load and save the settings in any service.
-Simply use the **SettingsManager** service, available under the ``sylius.settings_manager`` id.
+Simply use the **SettingsManager** service, available under the ``sylius.settings.manager`` id.

 Loading the settings
 --------------------